 Behavior is said to be self-sabotaging when it creates problems and interferes with long-standing goals.
-The most common self-sabotaging behaviors are procrastination, self-medication with drugs or alcohol, comfort eating in the face of weight concerns, and self-injury such as cutting.
-These acts may seem helpful in the moment, but ultimately undermine us, especially when we engage in them repeatedly.
+The most common self-sabotaging behaviors are procrastination, self-medication with drugs or alcohol, comfort eating, and forms of self-injury such as cutting.
+These acts may seem helpful in the moment, but they ultimately undermine us, especially when we engage in them repeatedly.

-People aren't always aware they are sabotaging themselves, as the effects of their behavior may not show up for some time.
-Unfortunately, connecting a behavior to self-defeating consequences is no guarantee a person will have the power to disengage from the behavior.
+People aren't always aware of their own self-sabotage as the effects of their behavior may not show up for some time.
+Unfortunately, connecting a behavior to self-defeating consequences is no guarantee that a person will disengage from the behavior.
 Still, it is possible to overcome almost any form of self-sabotage, and people do it every day.
-There are behavioral therapies aimed at interrupting ingrained patters of thought-action and strengthening deliberation and self-regulation.
+There are behavioral therapies aimed at interrupting ingrained patterns of thought and action and strengthening deliberation and self-regulation processes.
 Motivational therapies reconnect people with their goals and values.
 There are even computer programs that help eliminate the constant temptation of online distractions.